rubixchain/learn/docs/developer-guides/smart-contracts/write-deploy.md

 ```
 curl --location 'http://localhost:20000/api/execute-smart-contract' --header 'Content-Type: application/json' --data '{
   "comment": "Your input Comment",
-  "executorAddr": "PeerId.DID of the user executing the smart contract",
+  "executorAddr": "DID of the user executing the smart contract",
   "quorumType": 2,
   "smartContractData": "Smart contract input which should be written to the token chain",
   "smartContractToken": "The smart contract token hash generated to which the node has subscribed"